 1. Decide Who Will Be Most Interested in Your Book

 The first thing you want to do before you start writing your book press release is to determine who you want to read your press release.
 By determining your audience first, you will be able to tailor the content of your press release in a way that grabs their attention.
 Ask yourself who is going to want to read your book?
 Who is going to want to know that your book is available?
 Who is interested in the topic of your book?

 You want your book press release to capture attention as if it’s the featured story on the front page of an important website or newspaper.
 Your book might cover a variety of topics, but you should write your press release with one specific and well-defined audience in mind.
 You will generate the most excitement and anticipation from potential readers if they feel like you are talking directly to them.

 Start creating your reader profile that outlines who your potential readers are.
 Start by asking yourself about their demographics, interests and behaviors.
 For example, what age group and gender was your book written for?
 Are your readers trying to solve a problem in their lives?
 Are they trying to escape into an enticing story?
-To guide you in this process further, read our step-by-step article that will help you create a specific customer profile with a free customer profile template.
+Your press release should be written with answers to these questions in mind.

 Example of Audiences

 |A health book that explains how to deal with health issues with natural remedies and cures.||Middle-aged women, most likely with a family, and various obligations, who suffer with chronic pain that is inhibiting their daily life.
 They want to find natural solutions that work instead of taking more medicine.|